ipatch/dotfiles/README.md

 <summary>Uncompleted</summary>

+- [ ] #arch #i3 when i3 starts firefox loads on 2nd workspace labled `1` instead of `2:web`
+  - ...need to wait for al to finish loading or something of that nature 🤔
 - [ ] #arch #tmux add key binding to toggle window display numbers
 - [ ] #arch when generating a list of installed packages from aur, only put packages that were specifically specified, ie. dont put deps of top level packages, ie. just but _cheat_ and not all the haskell deps
 - [ ] #hammerspoon #karabiner #cmake it'd be nice to swap the `[]` with the `{}` when capslock is activated similiar to how i swapped underbar `_` with hyphen `-`